HermanMartinus/justsketchme-frontend/docs.md

 ### Windows

-JustSketchMe is built as a progressive web app (PWA) and runs as a native app on Windows when downloaded.

 To download the app on Windows:

 - Open the [JustSketchMe webapp](https://app.justsketch.me) in Chrome
 - Click the download button to the right of the URL
 - Click `Install JustSketchMe`
+- This is not just a bookmark, it downloads the full app

+JustSketchMe is built as a progressive web app (PWA) and runs as a native app on Windows when downloaded.

 ![Download windows app](https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/425c8012-f939-4ec0-9d34-270e0e97c900/optimised)

-This is not just a bookmark, it downloads the full app.

 ---